 - Talk to your group and head teacher

 - Check in regularly with people at home

 Like so many people, once you get to the airport, check in, and settle in at the gate to wait for your flight, you start to think about everything at home.
 Did I lock the door?
 Did I turn off the AC/heater?
 Did I turn off the lights?
 Is the stove on?

-Rather than sitting there breaking out into a cold sweat, take pictures of everything.
+Rather than sitting there breaking out into a cold sweat, take pictures of everything before you leave.
 Take a picture of you locking all the doors/windows, one of the thermometer, all the dark bedrooms and of the stove.
-If you have any doubts, flip through the photos and relax!
+If you have any doubts, flip through the photos and relax.

 Make a packing list